nullivex/ah-wiki/core/Stats.md

 In order to remain performant, actionHero will buffer stats changes locally, and only write them to redis at a frequency defined in `api.configData.stats.writeFrequency`.

+The Stats redis server is defined by `api.configData.redis`.
+Note that if `api.configData.redis.fake = true`, you will be using an in-memory redis server rather than a real redis process.

 ### api.stats.increment(key, count)
 - key is a string of the form ("thing:stuff")
 - count is a signed integer